Mazlan has an affinity for insightful facts that he loves to share with others.

-Stones mined in Nigeria and Mozambique do not have the same brilliance and vivid color as those mined in Brazil.
+Stones mined in Nigeria and Mozambique do not have the same brilliant and vivid color as those mined in Brazil.
 However, they were still called Paraiba gemstone.

-In the original lawsuit, Paraiba.com claimed that the name Paraíba was wrongly used and hijacked by the American Gem Trade Association (AGTA) and others to describe similar gemstone mined from other countries.
-They claimed that these stones are of inferior quality and hence, should not use the term Paraiba.
-It should only be used to describe gemstones mined only in Paraiba, Brazil.
+In the original lawsuit, Paraiba.com claimed that the name Paraíba was wrongly used and hijacked by the American Gem Trade Association (AGTA) and other companies to describe similar gemstones mined from other countries.
+They claimed these stones are of inferior quality and hence, should not use the term Paraiba.
+It should only be used to describe gemstones mined in Paraiba, Brazil.

-Unfortunately, Paraibai.com lost and this lawsuit dismissed.
-The name ‘Paraíba’ can now be used to describe gemstone of such composition and characteristic that is not only mined in Paraiba, Brazil, but also from Nigeria and Mozambique.
+Unfortunately, Paraibai.com lost and the lawsuit was dismissed.
+The name ‘Paraíba’ can now be used to describe gemstones of such composition and characteristic that are not only mined in Paraiba, Brazil, but also from Nigeria and Mozambique.